Privacy notice & policies

 Use of cookies by Lichfields

 When visiting lichfields.uk (or any subsequent microsites), information and details of visitor behaviour patterns is collected.
-Our data collection methods do not identify individual visitors or collect personal data of any kind.
+Our analytics implementations are configured not to identify individuals.
+We do not use intrusive tracking or profiling without consent.

 If we do want to collect personally identifiable information through our Website, we will ask your permission and make it clear at the time of the request what we intend to do with it.